 With the fervent crowd at their backs and a patchwork of rocks as familiar as their nan’s quilts under their wheels, it’s assumed there’s a massive home advantage for the Brit riders at Fort William.

 But how true is this?
-Certainly in the past the Brits have dominated the top 20 – this peaked in 2014 with 10 riders making the cut.
+Certainly in recent years the Brits have dominated the top 20 – this peaked in 2014 with 10 riders making the cut.
 But it’s not always been the case.
 In 2002 Pagey was the only Brit inside the top ten, and 2003 was even worse with Gee Atherton being the highest placed Brit in 12th.
 Even as recently as 2009 Britain ‘only’ managed to get six riders in the magic top twenty spots.
 To put this in perspective there were seven from Australia and New Zealand in the top 20 in 2013.
-Last year was a bit of a stinker for the Brits too.
-Laurie Greenland was highest placed in ninth with Reece Wilson, Bernard Kerr and Adam Brayton the only racers fast enough to join him in the top 20.
+Lourdes actually seems to be a happier place for Brits in recent years.

-So, where does this leave us coming into 2018?
-Is the Brit home advantage as strong as we think?
+So, where does this leave us coming into 2017.
+Is the Brit domination as strong as we think?
 And how does this bode for the current crop of racers?